johnstonskj/johnstonskj.github.io/quotes.md

 _The danger of computers becoming like humans is not as great as the danger of humans becoming like computers._
 — **Konrad Zuse**

+_Computers are like humans — they do everything except think._
+— **John von Neumann**

+_No computer has ever been designed that is ever aware of what it's doing; but most of the time, we aren't either._
+— **Marvin Minsky**

 ### Standards